orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `boolean`

+Valid values: `true` or `false`

+Default value: `true`

-Set to `true` to make Orval read the url from the `servers` fields in the specification.
-If a path has defined a `servers` field, that url will be used, otherwise the url from the whole specification's `servers` field will be used.
+When set to `true`, Orval reads the URL from the `servers` fields in the specification.
+If a path has defined a `servers` field, that URL will be used, otherwise the URL from the specification's root `servers` field will be used.
 If set to `false`, a constant `baseUrl` must be set.

 Example: